openhab/openhab-jruby/docs/conversions.md

-rule "Balcony Lights ON at 5pm" do description "Light will turn on when it's 5:00pm" every :day, at: '5pm' # This can be written as: `cron "0 0 17 * * ?"` if preferred
+rule "Balcony Lights ON at 5pm" do description "Light will turn on when it's 5:00pm" every :day, at: '5pm' # This can be written as: `cron "0 0 17 * * ?"` if preferred tags %w[Balcony Lights] uid "BalconyLightsOn" run do |event|
-  tags: %w[Balcony Lights]
-  uid: "BalconyLightsOn"
-  run do |event|
     BalconyLights.on
     NotificationAction.send_notification(EMAIL, "Balcony lights are ON")